HAPPY HOLIDAYS EVERYBODY!!!!

 On to almost a week in Saint Malo on the north Brittany coast.
 Marie-Hélène and the little ones spent most of their vacation in her father’s cottage on the edge of the Forest of Broceliande.
 While there, Alex developed a weak spot for “les vaches.”
 Daniel, grandpa’s next-door neighbor, makes his living out of about a dozen cows.
 It was a lovely visit, if a little hectic when I was there, because I had to get back to work.

-[This was a more prescient observation than I knew at Christmas 1999: one of the companies that walked in WSGR’s front door in late 1998 or early 1999 was called Google!!]
+[This was a more prescient observation than I knew at Christmas 1999: one of the companies that walked in WSGR’s front door in 1998 was called Google!!]

 Yes, I resisted material ambition for longer than many of my generation (that’s the generation that sang “hope I die before I get old” and meant it, almost, in a way), but that’s one of the unanticipated consequences of six kids.
 Maybe they’ll want to go to College.
 And even if they don’t, they all want wetsuits and surfboards, not to speak of their own room.
 And each Sunday night, we watch a video together, and tonight it’s Indiana Jones and the Temple of Doom.
 Our life is like a Spielberg film: boom boom boom, and go go go.